davidcallanan/mc-world-pregenerator/README.md

 ## Start Generating

-The following dependecies must be installed on your system:
+The following dependencies must be installed on your system:

  - [Python3](https://www.python.org/downloads/)